How2CodeGood/cs4XX-EvolutionaryComputation/site/student-lectures/Evolutionary_Art/evolutionary_art.rst

 Affect of our Lives
 ===================

-As improvements to evolutionary art continue to be made, its prevalence in our day to day life with increase.
+As improvements to evolutionary art continue to be made, its prevalence in our lives will increase.

 * Corporations can save big on budgets by employing software instead of a real commissioned artist
 * Animators can start outsourcing their more tedious work to a computer
 * Producers and composers can be simulated through an application

-Production among these occupations could skyrocket past human capabilities putting those who choose to not employ the help of computers at an unfair disadvantage.
+Production among these occupations could surpass human capabilities putting those who choose not to employ the help of computers at an unfair disadvantage.

 Conclusion
 ==========

-Technology is currently incapable of finding the same nuanced value for something "artistic" we do
+Technology is currently incapable of finding the same nuanced value for something "artistic" we do>

 To address this issue, the way we would usually evaluate fitness is altered.

 * Some use strict rules that dont have any variance or mutation
 * Others employ the help of human aid to handle fitness evaluation

-Evolutionary Art GAs that let the computer handle fitness evaluation usually attempting to recreate an image and fitness is evaluated based on how similar the recreation is the the original
+Evolutionary art GAs that let the computer handle fitness evaluation usually attempt to recreate an image.
+Fitness is evaluated based on how similar the recreation is to the original.

+It isn't far-fetched to imagine that evolutionary art and generative art as a whole will need to be regulated in the future to deal with issues of ownership, compensation, and human job security.
+That said, until that happens, people are free to try, experiment with, and utilize processes like these for whatever they please.

+Currently, the only restriction on computer generated art is the inability to copyright any work made by it.